bekk/bekk-christmas/post/thecloud/fan-out-fan-in-for-maximum-scalability-with-durable-functions.md

 calendar: thecloud
 post_year: 2019
 post_day: 23
-title: WIP Fan-out/fan-in for maximum scalability with Durable Functions
+title: WIP Fan-out/fan-in for high scalability with Durable Functions
 ingress: >-
   Serverless computing has been with us for some years now, and has been "production ready" for quite a while.
-Services like AWS Lambda, Google Cloud Functions, and Azure Functions allows us to create highly scalable services with minimal overhead where you only pay for what you actually need.
+Services like AWS Lambda, Google Cloud Functions, and Azure Functions allow us to create highly scalable services with minimal overhead where you only pay for what you actually need.